caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 If you'd like to see this demonstrated, you can refer to the [Parkinson's Mouse tutorial](https://docs.qiime2.org/2024.10/tutorials/pd-mice/).

 The *de novo* approach is known to generate low quality trees, but can be used with any marker gene (not just 16S).
-If you'd like to see this demonstrated, you can refer to the [](xref:_amplicon-docs-ext#moving-pictures-tutorial).
+If you'd like to see this demonstrated, you can refer to the [*Moving Pictures](https://amplicon-docs.readthedocs.io/en/latest/tutorials/moving-pictures.html#generate-a-tree-for-phylogenetic-diversity-analyses) tutorial.

 For those reasons, we're going to skip building phylogenetic trees and instead use an analog of phylogenetic diversity metrics here.